digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/implementing-ha.rst

 .. rubric:: Footnotes

-.. [#f1] The synchronizer manager can also be referred to as the 'topology manager'.
-For a production deployment, the synchronizer manager can be thought of as containing the topology manager with some additional capabilities.
+.. [#f1] The sync domain manager can also be referred to as the 'topology manager'.
+For a production deployment, the sync domain manager can be thought of as containing the topology manager with some additional capabilities.
 .. [#f2] Although there are multiple sequencers shown, this is just for illustration purpose.
 As little as a single sequencer is needed.
 For example, Organization N's participant node could connect to Sequencer 1 and not Sequencer N.